-If you really need to, get yourself some wrist guards or sweat bands, but personally I find it best to get conditioned and focus on correct technique.
+If you really need to, get yourself some wrist guards or sweatbands, but personally, I find it best to get conditioned and focus on correct technique.
 If you get to a stage where the weights you’re lifting are very heavy and you’re doing high reps, go and get those wrist guards!

-Here are some techniques which will reduce or prevent forearm issues.
+Here are some techniques which will reduce or prevent forearm issues:

 - keep the wrist straight

-- proper hand insertion
+- use proper hand insertion

 - push the thumb up

-- maintain close to vertical forearm
+- maintain a close to vertical forearm

-- weight is on the hand
+- weight is shared by the hand and forearm

-An incorrect insert where the hand is in the middle of the horn will place the middle of bell on the forearm which will create more pressure.
+An incorrect insert where the hand is in the middle of the horn will place the middle of the bell on the forearm which will create more pressure.